-and using (\ref{E:alpha}), (\ref{E:CondSigPropF}) and (\ref{E:schedulabilitySingle}), we also have
+and using (\ref{E:alpha}), (\ref{E:CondSigPropF}), and (\ref{E:schedulabilitySingle}), we also have

-Although the above single-flow case is highly simplified, it nonetheless sketches the main skeleton for the general multiple-flow case.
-In a certain sense, what we are going to do next is but adding flesh to this skeleton.
-Of course, the general case does pose new technical challenges.
-In particular, $\alpha$ as defined in (\ref{E:alpha}) will explode from a scalar to a full-blown set function over $\Omega$, and it is in dealing with such functions that the polymatroid theory comes to our attention.
+Although the single-flow case is highly simplified, it nonetheless can serve as a skeleton for the multi-flow case.
+In a certain sense, what we describe next simply puts flesh on this skeleton.
+Of course, the multi-flow case does pose new technical challenges.
+In particular, $\alpha$, as defined in (\ref{E:alpha}), explodes from a scalar to a full-blown set function over $\Omega$.
+It is in dealing with this function that polymatroid theory comes to our attention.

-In the rest of this section, we first give a primer for permutohedra, a special type of polytopes from polymatroid theory.
-We then introduce the baseline function and use it to show the set of feasible schedules to be a polytope that can be sliced into a series of permutohedra.
-We also show how to select a feasible schedule to enforce different priority or fairness criteria.
+In the remainder of this section, we first give a primer on permutohedra, a class of polytopes from polymatroid theory.
+We then introduce the baseline function and use it to show that the set of feasible schedules is a polytope that can be constructed from a series of permutohedral slices.
+We also explain how feasible schedules can be selected to enforce priority and fairness criteria.